Graph Properties

 The Handshaking Lemma

 The Handshaking Lemma states that the sum of all vertex degrees equals twice the number of edges.
-Why?
-Because each edge contributes +1 to the degree of both its endpoints!
+Each edge contributes +1 to the degree of both its endpoints.
+Add edges and verify the identity.

 Click two vertices to add an edge between them